kukuu/NodeServer/token-based-authentication/README.md

 v.
 Start the server: node server.js

 vi.
-Create sample user by visiting: http://localhost:8080/setup
+Create sample user by visiting: http://localhost:8080/setup (change the port number if necessary).
+Optimise by storing in parameter.
+See Secure Backend API and others.

 Once everything is set up, we can begin to use our app by creating and verifying tokens.